-Henri Regnault (1843-1871), a young French painter, was for several years a scholar at Villa Medici French Academy: while his few large paintings portray Judith, Salome and other similar subjects, he has
+Henri Regnault (1843-1871), a young French painter, was for several years a boarding student of the French Academy at Villa Medici: while his few large paintings portray Judith, Salome and other similar subjects, he has

 left several vivid sketches, bordering on caricature, of everyday life in Rome in the last years of the Papal State.
 He is remembered as a war hero, as he enlisted in the Army, without having to and was killed in January 1871, just days before the end of the war between France and Prussia.

 Browsers through the flea market of Piazza Montanara had a lot of fun even though they were not interested in buying anything.
 Piazza Montanara does not exist any longer, but "its smoked and trashy pictures, antiquities of modern date, and old books ill used by time" can still be found outside Porta Portese.

 Via Portuense, the large road with very little traffic and few

 buildings outside Porta Portese (in orange in the map) became a Sunday open air market immediately after World War II.

 The area was easily reachable by everybody using the Circle Line tramway; the effects of

 the war had increased the need for exchanging second hand items.
 In recent years the market has seen a remarkable change with the